zerotier/github-action/README.md

     echo "ping success"
 ```

-This action uses a Post step to deauthorize the runner at the end of
+After the workflow has completed, a `post` step automatically cleans
-the job.
+up by removing the runner from the network.